-- 1. The first step to obtain authorization to place a GMO28 on the market is the submission of an application.
-This application must include a monitoring plan for environmental effects.29 The duration of the monitoring plan may be different from the proposed period for the consent. - 2.
-Where appropriate, the application must include a proposal for post-market monitoring regarding use as food or feed.30 - 3.
-Following the placing on the market, the notifier shall ensure that monitoring and reporting are carried out according to the conditions specified in the written consent given by the competent authority.
-The reports of this monitoring shall be submitted to the EC and the competent authorities of the MS. Based on these reports, in accordance with the consent and within the framework for the monitoring plan specified in the consent, the competent authority which received the original notification may adapt the monitoring plan after the first monitoring period.31 - 4.
-The results of the monitoring must be made publicly available.32 - 5.
+- 3. Following the placing on the market, the notifier shall ensure that monitoring and reporting are carried out according to the conditions specified in the written consent given by the competent authority.
+The reports of this monitoring shall be submitted to the EC and the competent authorities of the MS. Based on these reports, in accordance with the consent and within the framework for the monitoring plan specified in the consent, the competent authority which received the original notification may adapt the monitoring plan after the first monitoring period.25 - 4.
+The results of the monitoring must be made publicly available.
+26 - 5.
 Authorizations are renewable for ten-year periods.
-Applications for renewal of an authorization must include, among other items, a report on the results of the monitoring.33 - Rapid Alert System for Food and Feed
+Applications for renewal of an authorization must include, among other items, a report on the results of the monitoring.27

+Rapid Alert System for Food and Feed